Methodology

 ● POSSIBLE MATCH

-The AI ensemble agreed but we couldn't independently confirm — either the manufacturer page didn't resolve, content didn't match, or market activity was uncertain.
+The models agreed but we couldn't independently confirm — either the manufacturer page didn't resolve, content didn't match, or market activity was uncertain.
 Worth investigating; not yet documented.

 Risk levels